 Calvin attributed the improvement in underage sales prevention to two main factors:

 - Diligent ATUPA enforcement by state and local health departments; and

 - Voluntary, good-faith steps taken by responsible retailers to prevent underage sales.

-"Shopkeepers have adopted strict ID policies, trained and re-trained their employees, deployed 'We Card' signage and calendars, even had clerks sign affidavits acknowledging their age-verification responsibilities," Calvin noted.
-"In some cases, they hire an outside company to do simulated compliance checks, to detect any weaknesses in execution.
-Some stores program cash registers to lock out a tobacco transaction until the purchaser's date of birth is entered.
-The card swipe feature on their New York Lottery terminal is often used to scan the person's New York driver's license to verify age.
-All these tools are helping drive down the failure rate."
+"Our members have adopted strict ID policies, trained and re-trained their employees, deployed 'We Card' signage and calendars, even had employees sign affidavits acknowledging their age-verification responsibilities," Calvin noted.
+"In some cases, they hire an outside company to do simulated compliance checks, to detect any weakness in their execution.
+Some program their cash registers to lock out a tobacco transaction until the purchaser's date of birth is manually entered.
+Retailers are using whatever tools they can."

-"As parents, citizens, and responsible retailers, we share the community's commitment to preventing youth access to tobacco, and this progress reflects that," Calvin said.
+"As parents, citizens, and responsible retailers, we share the community's commitment to preventing youth access to tobacco, and the improving compliance rate reflects that," Calvin said.

 Headquartered in Albany, the New York Association of Convenience Stores is a private, not-for-profit trade association representing 8,700 licensed neighborhood mini-marts and convenience stores across the state.